Linguistic typology: Phonological typology

-62% have the voicing contrast in stops but only 35% have this in fricatives.
+62% of them contrast voicing in stops but only 35% do so in fricatives.

-In the vast majority of those cases, the absence of voicing contrast occurs because there is a lack of voiced fricatives and because all languages have some form of plosive (occlusive), but there are languages with no fricatives.
+In the vast majority of those cases, the absence of voicing contrast occurs because there is a lack of voiced fricatives and because all languages have some form of plosive (occlusive), but some languages have no fricatives.

-Below is a chart showing the breakdown of voicing properties among languages in the aforementioned sample.
+This chart shows the breakdown of voicing properties among languages in the aforementioned sample: